marcmylemans/marcmylemans.github.io/_posts/2025-04-24-GetStartedWithDigitalOcean.md

 Run `ufw enable` before `ufw allow OpenSSH` and the default deny policy kills your own SSH session.
 You're not hacked and nothing is broken; you've just firewalled yourself off a machine you can only reach over the network.

 It's recoverable, because DigitalOcean gives you a browser-based console that bypasses SSH entirely.
-Open the droplet, click Console, log in there, and run `ufw allow OpenSSH`.
+Open the droplet, click Console, log in there, and run `sudo ufw allow OpenSSH`.
 Worth knowing that console exists before you need it, which is generally the moment you'd rather not be reading documentation.

 ## Add Fail2Ban